 Is Morkie Hypoallergenic?

 Fortunately, Morkie is not a heavy-shedder.
 So you do not have to worry about him leaving mounds of fur on your couch or carpet.
 He is a perfect dog to gift to someone with pet allergies.
 The occasional brushing is enough to take care of loose strands.
 Only when his grooming needs are neglected will Morkie’s coat become allergenic.

 How much does Morkie cost?

 As cute and adorable the Morkie is, you will have to spend a fortune to own him.
 All designer breeds are generally expensive to buy.
 On top of that, Morkie is a rare toy breed that is still in the developing stages to become a purebred.
-So finding a Maltase Yorkie breeder can be a lot of work and should you find one, the pricing can frighten you.
+So finding a Maltase Yorkie breeder can be much work and should you find one, the pricing can frighten you.

 Long story short, expect to spend between $800 and $1,000 to own a Morkie Dog Breed.
 One other thing to consider is whether you want to own an adult Morkie or buy one when it is still a puppy.
 Mature Morkies will be more expensive because the breeder or previous owner bared all the feeding and medical cost required to take care of the dog.

 As mentioned before, Morkie is a scarce toy breed, so you won’t get those many breeders rearing it.
 However, should you find a breeder, then you need to ensure you are on the top list of people they would call when a new litter comes in.
 Being there first gives you ample time to spend with the litter and learn the personality of each dog.